-The lawsuits involving Gadolinium claim that patients can suffer gadolinium toxicity after undergoing an MRI scan that uses Linear Gadolinium-Based Contrast Agents.
+The gadolinium lawsuits claim patients can suffer gadolinium toxicity after undergoing an MRI scan that uses Linear Gadolinium-Based Contrast Agents.

 We have been handling lawsuits against drug companies since 1955.
 Each year we teach 1,500 attorneys how to successfully handle these cases.
 We are listed in Best Lawyers in America and The National Trial Lawyers Hall of Fame.

 During the period 2008 - 2015, more than 1,000 lawsuits were filed against the manufacturers of Gadolinium-Based Contrast Agents (GBCA).
 These lawsuits involved patients who experienced Nephrogenic Systemic Fibrosis injuries after undergoing a magnetic resonance imaging (MRI) or a magnetic resonance angiography (MRA) scan that used GBCA.

 When these lawsuits occurred, healthcare providers were told that only patients with renal and kidney issues could suffer injuries from the use of gadolinium-based contrast agents.
 This has proven to be wrong.
 Severe injuries have now been found in patients with normal kidney function who underwent an MRI or MRA scan where a Linear GBCA was used.

 Within minutes to up to two months after having an MRI or MRA where a Linear GBCA is utilized, patients with normal kidney and renal function can develop symptoms consistent with gadolinium toxicity.
 The manufacturers of these GBCAs failed to warn healthcare providers of this danger until May 21, 2018.

 The most common side effects caused by gadolinium-based contrast agents are headaches, nausea, dizziness, and allergic reactions.
 These symptoms generally occur within minutes of a gadolinium injection, if they do occur.